Creating USD assets in Maya

 ../../../_images/usd_asset_maya_modeling_scene.jpg

-The hierarchy needs to match the existing hierarchy of our asset USD in the Prism USD Editor.
+The hierarchy matches the existing hierarchy of our asset USD in the Prism USD Editor, which is required when exporting the geometry.

 ../../../_images/usd_asset_maya_modeling_hierarchy.jpg